 Our Cumbria Way hike

-My hiking buddies and good friends who will be joining me for the Cumbria Way walk will be Nicola and Jess, if you follow me on Instagram there’s a good chance you’ll already be following their adventures too!
+My hiking buddies and good friends who joined me for the Cumbria Way walk were Nic and Jess, if you follow me on Instagram there’s a good chance you’ll already be following their adventures too!
 If not, you can find them here @Adventurer.Nic and @JessicaMather_

 We’ve all have a mix of experience, making us the ‘dream team’ or maybe the ‘giggle team’ would be more apt, as I’m constantly laughing when I spend time with them.

 Jess is a qualified Mountain Leader and has done numerous hikes and wild camping adventures in the UK and abroad.
-She’s also exploring the Lake District via the Wainwrights and recently reached her 200th, only 14 to go!
-In September she did her first UK long-distance hike along the Anglesey Coastal Path.
+She’s also exploring the Lake District via the Wainwrights with only 1 to go!
+In September 2020, she did her first UK long-distance hike along the Anglesey Coastal Path.

-Nic has done a couple of awesome peak-bagging challenges, including walking all the Wainwrights in a year and last year she hiked ALL the Scottish Munros in 6 months, wow!
-She also more recently completed her first long-distance challenge, #WalkHome2020, which I joined her on the 6-day section of the Pennine Way.
+Nic has done a couple of awesome peak-bagging challenges, including walking all the Wainwrights in a year.
+And in 2019, she hiked ALL the Scottish Munros in 6 months, wow!
+In 2020 she completed her first long-distance challenge, #WalkHome2020, which I joined her on the 6-day section of the Pennine Way.

 About our walk